 Born to a librarian from Llanelli and a housewife from Swansea, from the age of three Kirsty grew up in Bynea in Camarthenshire.
 She was educated at the village primary school and then St Michaels School in Llanelli.
 Kirsty went on to study at Manchester University and the University of Missouri, before working at Carmarthenshire College and for a small business in Cardiff as a Marketing Executive.

 Having joined the Liberal Party aged 15, Kirsty was selected as the Lib Dem candidate for Ogmore in the 1997 General Election.
 Following the Assembly Referendum later that year, she was appointed to the National Assembly Advisory Group by the Secretary of State for Wales.
 Elected as Assembly Member for Brecon and Radnorshire in 1999, local people have backed her to represent our area on a further four occasions, most recently in May 2016 where she achieved her best ever result.
+Since 2020, her official title is Member of the Senedd for Brecon & Radnorshire.

 During her time in the National Assembly for Wales, Kirsty has combined her dedication to constituency work with a number of roles within the Lib Dem Assembly Group.
 Kirsty has variously been Party spokesperson for health, finance, rural affairs and the environment.
 She was leader of the Welsh Liberal Democrats from December 2008 to May 2016.